bryanapperson/blog/content/blog/creating-a-zettelkasten-with-hugo/index.md

 {{<external href="https://lunrjs.com/" text="Lunr" />}}, but those are future
 problems.

-When the CI pipeline runs to build the blog, it is not permissioned to pull the _Zettelkasten_, which is secured by private key.
+When the CI pipeline runs to build the blog, does not have permissions to pull the _Zettelkasten_, which is secured by private key.
 But when I run a local development server, I have both my _Zettelkasten_ and my blog, an outflow, searchable at my fingertips.

 #### What about portability?

-Here is the cool part, hugo can run on android.
-So with git, I can just clone my blog on my phone and run a local webserver.
+Here is the cool part, Hugo can run on android.
+So with git, I can just clone my blog on my phone and run a local web server.
 More to follow on that in another blog post.

 ### What's Next?

-I still have to approch getting all of my notes into _zettels_.
+I still have to approach getting all of my notes into _zettels_.
 Maybe I'll have more to say after that.
+I'll also likely add a technical step by step for setting up a _Zettelkasten_ using Hugo and the After Dark theme, as time permits.
 Leave your thoughts in the comments below.